 Located ninety miles east of San Francisco, Sacramento is livable and affordable.
 The Mediterranean climate is sunny in the summer and mild in the winter.
 The intellectual community is vibrant and the student body is diverse.
 The university is safe, people are friendly and classes are small.
 Quality teaching and cutting-edge research are top priorities for our internationally-known faculty members.
-Everyone at Sacramento State is committed to teaching and learning, dedicated to excellence and takes pride in a high graduation rate with students moving on to successful professional careers and meaningful lives.
+Everyone at Sacramento State is committed to teaching, learning, dedicated to excellence and takes pride in a high graduation rate with students moving on to successful professional careers and meaningful lives.

 Information for Exchange StudentsCampus Information

 - Minimum Grade Point Average (GPA) to apply: 2.70 (based on 4.0 scale) or equivalent.

-- Impacted/Closed Subject Areas (which are not available to exchange students): Construction Management (CM); Education (EDU); Graphic Design (GPHD); Health Science (HLSC); Interior Design (INTD); Nursing (NURS); Photography (PHOT).
+Impacted (Closed) and Restricted (Limited) Subject AreasImpacted (Closed) Subject Areas which are not available to exchange students: Construction Management (CM); Education (EDU); Graphic Design (GPHD); Health Science (HLSC); Interior Design (INTD); Nursing (NURS); Photography (PHOT).

 Impacted and restricted subject areas are subject to change at any time.